• Skip to primary navigation

 A bowl of old fashioned beef stew with eggplants on a napkin, another at the back.

-First and foremost for the heavenly sauce.
-Dipping a piece of crusty bread in this sauce is a must and can not be missed.
+• THE SAUCE – It’s heavenly.
+Dipping a piece of crusty Greek country bread in this sauce is a must and can not be missed.

-Second, it reminds me of home.
-My mom used to serve it over mashed potatoes and it was the dish that convinced my younger self that eggplants are not evil 🙂
+• EVEN KIDS LIKE IT – My mom used to serve it over mashed potatoes, and it was the dish that convinced my younger self that eggplants are not evil!

 A dutch oven with beef and eggplant stew. some bread and a napkin.

-It is pretty easy to make this hearty stew.
-You need stew meat, I like beef chuck cut it into chunks.
-Next, eggplants, good quality canned tomatoes, lots of garlic, and aromatics.
-Extra virgin olive oil goes without saying, it is a staple in Greek cooking as well as in my pantry.
+• Canned tomatoes, lots of garlic, and aromatics.
+Extra virgin olive oil goes without saying.
+It is a staple in Greek cooking as well as in my Greek pantry.

-Heat 2 tbsp olive oil in a large heavy-bottomed pot.
-Brown the beef, a few pieces at a time, about 2-3 minutes.
-Remove beef pieces on a plate and set them aside.
+Heat two tablespoons of olive oil in a large, heavy-bottomed pot.
+Brown the beef, a few pieces at a time, for about 2-3 minutes.
+Transfer the beef pieces to a plate and set them aside.

-Stir gently, cover and simmer in very low heat for 1 hour.
+Stir gently, cover, and simmer on very low heat for 1 hour.

-Add eggplant pieces to the stew.
-Stir gently, cover and simmer for another 30 to 45 min or until beef is soft and almost falling apart with a fork.
+Step 6: Add the eggplant pieces to the stew.
+Stir gently, cover, and simmer for another 30 to 45 minutes or until beef is soft and almost falling apart with a fork.
 Adjust salt and freshly ground pepper to taste.

 A red dutch oven with beef and eggplant stew